Using Hidden Cameras, Audio Bugs, and GPS Devices: What’s Legal in Alaska? Are You Being Watched?

 - Unexpected dust or ceiling debris on the floor, a desk, or the surface of other furniture;

 - New decorative items in the room you know you didn’t put in the room, such as a vase or even a new piece of art on the wall;

 - Wall plates and outlet covers that were once straight are now crooked;

 - You turn out the lights and see a small red light;

 - You see new scratches on your wall, ceiling, or furniture; and

 - Someone always shows up where you’re at although you never told them where you were going.

-This isn’t a complete list of signs.
+This isn’t a complete list of signs however.
 If you think that someone may be spying on you, Spy Catchers can help.
 Call us at 1-800-373-8726 to schedule your bug sweep.

 If you think that someone may be spying on you, don’t tell anyone.
 You don’t know for sure how many devices may be present or who may be involved.
 Try your best to stick to your normal routine.
 You do not want to tip off the other person.
 They may remove the devices before you find them and replant them at a later date.
 Use a safe phone from a safe location to call us.
 And, yes, your cell phone, computer, tablet, VOIP, email, and landline may also be monitored (and no, the perpetrator doesn’t necessarily need physical access to those items).

 If you find a device, don’t try to remove it on your own.
 Many hidden cameras, audio bugs, and GPS devices are sensitive.
 If you want to use the data to hopefully find out who is behind this and possibly even prosecute them, you need the device intact.
 Call Spy Catchers immediately at 1-800-373-8726.
-We’ll come to you and help you remove and preserve the device.
+We’ll come to you and help you remove and preserve the device and the evidence therein.